thosgood/this-weeks-finds/markdown/201-250/week207.md

 > exactly thermal, but had subtle correlations.
 No one has found a
 > mechanism to produce correlations, but most physicists believe one
 > must exist.
 If information were lost in black holes, pure quantum
-> states would decay into mixed states, and quantum gravity wouldn\'t be
+> states would decay into mixed states, and quantum gravity wouldn't be
 > unitary.
 >
-> I first raised the question of information loss in \'75, and the
+> I first raised the question of information loss in '75, and the
 > argument continued for years, without any resolution either way.
 > Finally, it was claimed that the issue was settled in favour of
 > conservation of information, by AdS/CFT.
 AdS/CFT is a conjectured